Neural Networks for Data Science Applications

 The course will introduce neural networks in the context of data science applications.
 After a brief overview on supervised learning and numerical optimization, the course will describe recent techniques and algorithms (going under the broad name of “deep learning” or differentiable programming), that allows to successfully apply neural networks to a wide range of problems, e.g., in computer vision and natural language processing.

 Students will be introduced first to convolutional networks (for image analysis), and then to recurrent neural networks for processing sequential data and tackle so-called ‘sequence to sequence’ problems (e.g., machine translation).
-Optional topics include attention-based models and embedding techniques for other types of data (e.g., graph-structured data).
+Optional topics include attention-based models and embedding techniques for other types of data (e.g., graph-structured data and text).

 Each topic will be supplemented by a practical laboratory where all concepts will be developed on realistic use cases through the use of the TensorFlow 2.0 library.